 Promoting healthy child development through an emphasis on immunizations and other preventive health care

 Enhanced parental caregiving, developmental stimulation, and parent-child interactions by providing role modeling and

 Preventing unintended repeat pregnancies among teenagers

-If you or someone you know is pregnant, parenting a new child and lives in Hampton, please visit our One-on-One Support at Home to schedule a Welcome Baby visit.
+If you or someone you know is pregnant, parenting a new child and lives in Hampton, please visit our One-on-One Support at Home to schedule a Resource visit.